 Arrange the coated fishcakes on a tray and chill for 30 minutes.

-Grease a baking tray generously with the oil and place the fishcakes on top.
-Brush over the olive oil until generously coated, then bake in the oven for 25-30 minutes, until cooked through.
+When the fishcakes are chilled, grease a baking tray generously with some of the oil and add the fishcakes.
+Brush over the rest of the olive oil, then bake in the oven for 25-30 minutes, until cooked through.

-To serve, arrange the cooked fishcakes on a plate alongside the salsa, with the lemon wedges, garnish with coriander sprigs.
+To serve, arrange the cooked fishcakes on a plate and serve with the salsa, lemon wedges and mixed leaves.